HackPack/HackClassScanner/README.md

 To register a definition name filter, call `ClassScanner->addFileNameFilter()` with the filter callback (see example below).

 The input for a file name filter is the full path to the file (via `realpath`).
 If all registered filter functions return `true` for a particular file name, the file will be scanned.
-If any of the filters return `false`, the file will not be read (via `file_get_contents`).
+If at least one registered file filter returns `false`, the file will not be read (via `file_get_contents`).

 ### Definition Name Filters

-To register a definition name filter, call `ClassScanner->addDefinitionNameFilter()` with the definition type and the filter callback (see example below).
+To register a name filter, call `ClassScanner->addNameFilter()` with the name type and the filter callback (see example below).

-The input for a definition name filter is the name of the definition including the namespace.
-If any registered filter function returns `false` for a particular name, that name is guaranteed to not appear in the results.
+The input for a name filter is the name of the class, interface, trait, etc...  including the full namespace.
+If at least one registered filter function returns `false` for a particular name, that name is guaranteed to not appear in the results.
 Note that the file in which a filtered definition appears may still be in the list if other non-filtered definitions are also in said file.
 If you would like to guarantee a file to be skipped, define a file name filter.